Table of Contents

 - Drive-train: Skipping gears is the most common sign of an issue here.
 Excessive wear and uneven cassette teeth are another contributing factor.

 - Tire conditions: Tires are often overlooked, but proper inflation is critical.
-Well-inflated tires reduce pedalling effort, help prevent flats, protect the rims, and reduce accident risks (especially the nightmare scenario of a tire detaching from the rim).
+Well-inflated tires reduce pedaling effort, help prevent flats, protect the rims, and reduce accident risks (especially the nightmare scenario of a tire detaching from the rim).

-Electrical components
+Motor components

 Things to look at when checking the motor are: